UMR-CNRS-7267/Metacongo_Paper/README.md

-# All runs finsihed   .....
+# All runs finished   .....

 ```